Skip to content

 Settings

 Open Settings → Providers in the Dashboard.
-Click a provider card to open its configuration modal.
+Use Add provider or a preset card.
+For Anthropic, choose Anthropic (Console API key) or Anthropic (OAuth / Claude Code–style token).
+Click Manage on a row to open the configuration modal.
 Enter the API key and API URL, select a model, and click Save Provider.
 The config is saved to sloppy.json immediately.

 Provider probe API